 import RPi.GPIO as GPIO import time from bottle import route, run, template GPIO.setmode(GPIO.BOARD) GPIO.setup(3, GPIO.OUT) GPIO.output(3, False) @route('/LED/:ledstate') def ledtrigger(ledstate=0): if ledstate == '0': GPIO.output(3, False) return 'LED OFF' elif ledstate == '1': GPIO.output(3, True) return 'LED ON' run(host='0.0.0.0', port=8081)

-We then use if statements to control the status of the LED.
-The return value is printed to your web browser once it is triggered.
+We then use two if statements to control the status of the LED.
+The return value is printed to your web browser once the action is triggered.

 Now, go back to IFTTT and enter the URL into your webhooks web request.
 One downside of this configuration is that you will need two applets —one for turning the LED on and another for turning it off.
-For the turn-off applet, you can use LED OFF as the keyword.
+For an applet that turns off the LED, use LED OFF as the keyword.

 Hope this article has helped you to use IFTTT with a Raspberry Pi to control an LED from another device.
 Let us know in the comments below how it works for you!